martpet/trip-pics/README.md

 ## Start frontend
 `npm start`

+## Git workflow
+Pushes to `main` trigger a deploy to Staging.
+Pushes to `prod` depoloy to Production.

 ----

-## Setup a personal deployment environment
+## Setup a personal AWS environment

 ### Bootstrap